 Of course, we’ll probably see some accurate release date leaks emerging in the summer, as Apple begins making preparations for the event.

-The biggest change we’re expecting to see from the iPhone 8 is a massive ramping-up of the handset’s screen-to-body ratio.
-That ratio describes how much of the phone’s front is occupied by display, and having an all-screen front is the next big trend in smartphones.
-LG already debuted such a design for the LG G6, and the Samsung Galaxy S8 is almost certainly going to follow suit.
+The biggest change we’re expecting to see from the iPhone 8 is a huge ramping up of the handset’s screen-to-body ratio.
+That ratio describes how much of the phone’s front is occupied by display, and having an all-screen front appears to be a big trend in smartphones.
+LG has already debuted such a design for the LG G6, and the Samsung Galaxy S8 followed suit later in 2017.

-The thinking is that you’ll be able to fit a 5.5-inch screen (á la the iPhone 7 Plus) in the form factor of a 4.7-inch iPhone (á la the iPhone 7).
-This will almost certainly require the removal of the Home button from the front of phone, to slim down the handset’s bezel.
-There are some rumours that suggest we'll see a curved screen on the most premium iPhone 8 model, but there's no clear consensus among leakers and analysts that this'll be the case.
+The thinking is that you’ll be able to fit a 5.5-inch screen (like the iPhone 7 Plus) in the form factor of a 4.7-inch iPhone (like the iPhone 7).
+This will almost certainly require the removal of the Home button from the front of the phone in order to slim down the handset’s bezel.
+There are some rumours that suggest we’ll see a curved screen on the most premium iPhone 8 model, but there’s no clear consensus among leakers and analysts that this will be the case.

 In August 2016, a report from Bloomberg written by long-time Apple leaker Mark Gurman reads: “Apple is already at work on a major redesign of the iPhone for 2017 that focuses more heavily on the display by removing the Home button.”

 We’ve also seen the following image from Weibo (via Slashleaks) that shows possible sizing for the three phones – these are apparent moulds for the iPhone 7S, iPhone 7S Plus, and iPhone 8.

 Related: iPad Pro 2

 Then in September 2016, the New York Times wrote: “Next year’s iPhone will have a full-screen face with the virtual button built directly into the screen.”